 For a limited time, get 72% off of a two-year NordVPN plan by clicking here.

 - Rain Jacket: In case you didn’t know, even if you choose the best time to visit Japan, you’re likely going to encounter some rain.
 For summer in Japan, a lightweight rain jacket like the Outdoor Research Men’s Helium II or Outdoor Research Women’s Helium II will be your best bet.
 In spring & fall, something heavier like the Helly Hansen Men’s Seven J or Helly Hansen Women’s Seven J would work well.

 - Fleece or Softshell Jacket: In the cooler months of spring and fall, bundling up with a warm fleece jacket will help keep you warm when the mercury drops.
 The Columbia Men’s Fuller Ridge and Columbia Women’s Fuller Ridge, built with Polartec 200 fleece, are perfect.
-If you want something a little more rain-resistant, the softshell The North Face Men’s Apex Bionic 2 and The North Face Women’s Apex Bionic 2 are excellent choices. )Get more ideas with these lists of the top softshell jackets for men, the top softshell jackets for women and the best fleece jackets for men.)
+If you want something a little more rain-resistant, the softshell The North Face Men’s Apex Bionic 2 and The North Face Women’s Apex Bionic 2 are excellent choices. )Get more ideas with these lists of the top softshell jackets for men, the top softshell jackets for women, the best fleece jackets for men and the best fleece jackets for women.)

 - Hardshell Jacket: In the winter, Japan can sometimes get a little chilly, especially if you’re planning out a Hokkaido itinerary (like the one here) in the colder months.
 The Patagonia Men’s Nano-Air Hoody or Patagonia Women’s Nano-Air Hoody offers both warmth and breathability in Japan’s coldest winter temperatures.